CatarinaCosta02/PDS/README.md

 # PDS
-Software Patterns and Design guides class 2022/2023
+Class Pratical Guides of the Software Patterns and Design class 2022/2023